Cryptcollector/TESTER/README.md

 # TESTER
-This is a test repo, just a place to try thingsout Just using this as a test
+This is a test repo, just a place to try thingsout.

+Just using this as a test